byteleapai/byteleap-Miner/README.md

   - GeForce RTX 3090, 4090, 5090
   - Data center GPUs: A100, H100, H200, B200
   - Proper NVIDIA drivers and CUDA runtime installed
+- Must be a physical machine or bare metal — deployment on Docker or virtual machines is not supported.

 ### Installation
 ```bash